 The cervix is the lower part of the uterus (womb).
 The uterus has 2 parts.
 The upper part, called the body of the uterus, is where a fetus grows.
 The cervix, in the lower part, connects the body of the uterus to the vagina, or birth canal.

 Cancer of the cervix (also called cervical cancer) begins in the cells lining the cervix.
 These cells do not suddenly change into cancer.
 Instead, the normal cells of the cervix first slowly change into pre-cancer cells that can then turn into cancer.
 These changes may be called dysplasia.
-The change can take many years, but sometimes it happens faster.
-They can be found by the Pap test and treated to prevent cancer (see "Can cancer of the cervix be prevented?").
+The change can take many years, but sometimes happen faster.
+These changes can be found by the Pap test and treated to prevent cancer (see "Can cancer of the cervix be prevented?").

-This information is only about the more common types of cervical cancer types, not the rare ones.
+This information is only about the more common types of cervical cancer, not the rare ones.